 Beyond having more friends around to make memories with, traveling in groups can really help cut down on costs.
 Put simply, more friends means more people to split the bill.
 From accommodations, to taxis, to a bottle of wine, the ideal number in a group is four.
 When you start getting five or six people, not everyone fits in the Uber, the dinner table is crowded and communication gets chaotic.

 Communication when traveling with a group is key.
 Communicate early and often to help each other find the best deals and identify the best activities for the group.
-I recommend having a shared google doc with all of your travel information – airbnb links, flights, budget, activities etc. – and a group message.
+I recommend having a shared google doc with all of your travel information – Airbnb links, flights, budget, activities, etc. – and a group message.
 Pick each other’s brains for ideas and insights.
 Word of mouth is often the best way to find great activities and deals.

 5) Live local.

 Airbnb, Couchsurfing, Hostels and even local friends/family are the best ways to stay when you are traveling abroad on a budget.
-With all of these options, of course safety is first priority.
+With all of these options, of course, safety is the first priority.
 Make sure you read reviews, look up the part of town where they are located and trust your gut.

 If you are traveling with a group I recommend Airbnb because you can have a private space to yourselves.
 Keep in mind that Airbnb rates hosts as well as guests, so be courteous of the house rules and clean up after yourself.
 If you get a poor review from a host you risk difficulty booking other Airbnbs later.

-For single travelers Hostels and Couchsurfing are a great options.
+For single travelers Hostels and Couchsurfing are great options.
 Especially in Europe, hostels are fairly nice and usually safe.
 Again, always read reviews.
 I don’t have personal experience with Couchsurfing but have heard good things from solo traveler friends of mine.
 Both of these options let you live with locals and other travelers alike to meet new people, make friends, and share stories and tips.

-Finally, in general try to plan ways to avoid the most touristy locations.
+Finally, in general, try to plan ways to avoid the most touristy locations.
 Sometimes this is unavoidable because they are touristy for a reason… it’s what the tourists want to see!
 But that doesn’t mean you have to necessarily eat or stay in those areas as well.
 Prices around tourist attractions spike significantly and it can save you a lot of money to even be just outside of their perimeter.
 Research the pros and cons of each area and decide if a popular location is worth the extra $$$.

 Most importantly, have fun!
 Be conscious of your spending, but don’t hold the purse strings too tight.
 You’ve come all this way, and money is meant to be spent after all.
 What better way to spend it than on memories to last a lifetime!